 9.1.
-Approval of this policy cancels ADSM 6.a Library policy.
+Approval of this policy cancels P 601 - Library Policy_v3.0.

 10.1.
 This policy shall be reviewed annually, or more frequently when requested by the President, or subsequent to published changes to the Standards for Licensure and Accreditation, Commission for Academic Accreditation, Ministry of Education, United Arab Emirates.
 Upon such review, the review team may recommend to the president that the policy document be amended or repealed.